An Ancient Pictorial Symbolic Prophecy

 It should be added that while Paul Foster Case’s work has been kept very much alive by Builders of the Adytum (B.O.T.A.) in America, Europe and other countries, Paul Blighton’s teaching order did not survive (although former members still make his work and writings available).

 It should also be added that even though Brother Paul Foster Case was a man of great intellectual understanding, he did not fully understand God.
-No man can, which is why Solomon wrote that we should trust not in our own understanding.
+But then, of course, no man can, which is why Solomon wrote that we should trust not in our own understanding.
 Man cannot fathom God, and only when he "loses himself in God" may he truly serve God -- selflessly.
 But Case was confident in his understanding, and he felt he had good reasons.

 For example, Case believed that the Lord God not only creates good, but also actually creates evil and wickedness because Isaiah 45:5-7 and Amos 3:6 say so.
 However, that concept is problematic because it is grossly misunderstood, and it is misunderstood because it wasn’t meant literally.